 Avoid Crowds.
 So as much as we love them, crowds are not a good idea.
 Best to avoid buses, beaches, theme parks, cruises, and National Parks.
 (Though National Parks are jewels, they mean big crowds which defeats the purpose of being outside.
-Maybe Yellowstone is better saved for next year)
+Maybe you should save Yellowstone for next year)

 Unplug.
 Where the first two measures guard our physical health, let’s not neglect our mental health.
 One thing becoming toxic as the virus is media in general, and social media in particular.
 And it’s always on…but not everywhere.
 In some places, your phone may transform from an incessant chatterbox to a simple and useful camera.
 It may begin to preserve moments instead of ruining them.
 Find those places.

-A few options are a fairly good fit: drive-in movies, boating, fishing, and tent or RV camping in state parks or national forest.
+What options fit those requirements?
+Well, we’d suggest drive-in movies, boating, fishing, and tent or RV camping in state parks or national forest.
 But one vacation checks every box: spacious, with more outside than inside, zero crowds and (almost) completely unplugged: a Guest Ranch vacation in the Colorado mountains.

 Why a Guest Ranch Vacation?